Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 •Configuration: type in your chosen name for the bucket (preferably matching your heroku app name) and AWS Region closest to you

-Object ownership: ACLs enabled, Bucket owner preffered
+Object ownership: ACLs enabled, Bucket owner preferred

 •Block Public Access settings: Uncheck to allow public access, Acknowledge that the current settings will result that the objects within the bucket will become public

 •Click Create Bucket

-You are redirected to Amazon S3 with list of your buckets.
+You are redirected to Amazon S3 with a list of your buckets.
 Click into the name of the bucket you just created

-•Find the tab Properties on the top of the page: Static website hosting at the bottom of the properties page: clik to edit, click enable, fill in index document: index.html and error.html for error
+•Find the tab Properties on the top of the page: Static website hosting at the bottom of the properties page: click to edit, click enable, fill in index document: index.html and error.html for error

 On the Permissions tab: